Preview: Log in to a Linux virtual machine in Azure using Azure Active Directory authentication

 Log in to the Azure Linux virtual machine using your Azure AD credentials.
 The

 -l parameter lets you specify your own Azure AD account address.
+Replace the example account with your own.
 Account addresses should be entered in all lowercase.
-Use the public IP address of your VM from the previous command:
+Replace the example IP address with the public IP address of your VM from the previous command.

 ssh -l firstname.lastname@example.org 10.11.123.456

 You are prompted to sign in to Azure AD with a one-time use code at https://microsoft.com/devicelogin.
-Copy and paste the one-time use code into the device login page, as shown in the following example:
+Copy and paste the one-time use code into the device login page.

 The following message is shown in the web browser when you have successfully authenticated: